 Although “to teetotal” (t total, t-total) simply means “to never drink,” it meant something more specific when it first came to be used.
 At the beginning of the temperance movement, most temperance societies didn’t see anything wrong with wine, beer, or cider.
 In fact, they embraced them.
 It was distilled spirituous liquors which were seen as the real evil.
 The idea of temperance, then, was to abstain from hard liquors.
 This was seen as a moderate response to the problems of alcohol.

 It is hard to say what the exact origin of the word teetotal is.
-Those who teetotal really and truly mean it, so a common suggestion is that the "tee" is simply tacked on the beginning of the word total as a sort of emphasis.
+Those who teetotal really and truly mean it, so a common suggestion is that the “tee” is simply tacked on the beginning of the word total as a source of emphasis.
 Not just abstinence but TEETOTAL abstinence!
 If this was simply a repeating of sounds for emphasis, then it may not have been exclusive to abstinence from alcohol.
-It could have been a general word to emphasize anything done with "totally."
-But where did the word get started?
+It could have been a general word to emphasize anything done “totally.”
+If this isn’t the origin, where did the word get started?
 There are several common origin stories, which I will report here along with some speculation as to the credibility to each one.
 I make no claims to knowing the exact origin of the word, and one or more of these stories may have some truth in them.

 The Story of Richard “Dicky” Turner